ursula-wieshofer/barista/components/formatters/README.md

 ### Duration

-The `dtDuration` pipe provides a way to format a input time to a timestamp
+The `dtDuration` pipe provides a way to format an input time to a timestamp

 <ba-live-example name="DtExampleFormattersTime"></ba-live-example>